Hey there!

-Planning a solo or couples trip overseas is one thing.
+Planning a big solo or couples trip is one thing.
 Doing it with kids is a whole different challenge.
-You not only have to plan, pack and haul for yourself, you have to do it for your children too.
-And it feels more important to get it right the first time – because your kids are relying on you.
+You not only have to plan, pack and haul for yourself… you have to do it for your children too.

 We took our first trip from the U.S. to Europe when my kids were ages 11 and 14.
-We were flying into Paris, taking Eurostar to London for a week, then returning to Paris for a week.
-I was nervous about making all those connections with all our luggage.
-To make it work, my kids had to carry their own luggage, and we couldn't overpack.
+We flew into Paris, took Eurostar to London for a week, then returned to Paris for a week.

 Suitcase